- Activity Level: high

 Because of their high intelligence level, the Portuguese Water Dog is a good choice for an owner with any experience level.
 They pick up simple commands very quickly, and are easily housebroken the majority of the time.
 Even for an owner who is looking to use this dog breed for agility or other advanced uses like a service dog, these dogs will meet practically any challenge.

 The Portuguese Water Dog is a low-shedding breed, but that does not mean they don’t require proper grooming.
-There are 2 different grooming cut styles well known for the PWD, the Lion Cut and the Retriever cut.
+There are two different grooming cut styles well known for the PWD, the Lion Cut and the Retriever cut.
 The Lion cut consists of the hindquarters, muzzle, and the base of the tail are shaved, with the rest of the coat full length.
 The Retriever Cut is simply having the coat cut down to 1″ over the dog’s entire body.
+Weekly brushing and the occasional bath is sufficient for keeping this dog’s coat healthy.

-The Portuguese Water Dog is a medium-sized canine, weighing 35 to 60 pounds and standing 17 to 23 inches at the shoulder.
+The Portuguese Water Dog is a medium-sized canine.
+A full-grown PWD usually weighs 35 to 60 pounds and stands 17 to 23 inches at the shoulder.

 The 44th President of the United States, Barack Obama, chose the Portuguese Water Dog as his presidential family pet.
 President Obama currently owns two Portuguese Water Dogs, Bo and Sunny, and was said to have chosen this breed because they are a low-shedding, hypoallergenic dog breed.